 Solve common problems

 Install a rain sensor that will pause your sprinkler system when it rains.

 Watering the sidewalk, driveway or other non-landscaped areas

 Realign or move the sprinkler heads.
-For a narrow planting bed, consider switching to drip or soaker hoses.
+For a narrow planting bed or plants that are spaced far apart, consider switching to drip or soaker hoses.

 Water running off the landscape

 Runoff occurs because the sprinkler system sprays water faster than the soil can take in.
 It is prevalent on sloped landscapes.

 Allow the water to soak in by splitting watering times into two or more “cycles” with 30 minutes in between.
 This technique is called “Cycle and Soak”.
 To learn more, read Irrigation Scheduling Tools (pdf) and consult the controller’s manual.

 Watering established trees or shrubs